2018 EV-Grid Accelerator for

 What Is the EV-Grid Project Accelerator for M-TEC?

-The goal of the 2018 EV-Grid Project Accelerator for M-TEC is to tackle the complex problem of electrifying the transportation sector.
+The goal of the 2018 EV-Grid Project Accelerator for M-TEC was to tackle the complex problem of electrifying the transportation sector.
 How?
 By bringing together the stakeholders needed to put EV wheels on the ground for a three-day “accelerator” meeting, a proven RMI approach for driving projects forward effectively and collaboratively.
-A variety of teams that are working on EV projects will come together to address gaps, leverage partnerships, and derive solutions.
-Trained facilitators and technical experts will use leading-edge processes and customized content to provide guidance tailored to each team’s projects.
+A variety of teams that are working on EV projects came together to address gaps, leverage partnerships, and derive solutions.
+Trained facilitators and technical experts used leading-edge processes and customized content to provide guidance tailored to each team’s projects.
 The accelerator methodology fosters deep engagement, collaboration, and innovation, within and across institutional boundaries, to advance real-world scalable solutions.

 The Time for Transportation Electrification in the Midwest is Now

 • In 2016, the transportation sector emitted the largest share of greenhouse gases in the United States.
 Electrifying transportation is a vital part of the needed mobility transformation.

 • Governments, utilities, businesses, and communities in the Midcontinent region must work together to ensure that the benefits of transportation electrification are not limited to the higher profile coastal areas.

 • As technology rapidly improves and large investments are being announced, the Midcontinent region intends to move to the head of the pack.
 With strong leadership in place, the Midcontinent region is a perfect home for projects that can lead the way nationally.

 Electric Vehicle in Park Charging station in UK Street